zhum/slurm-swiss-knife/docs/getting-started/autocomplete.md

 The autocomplete system automatically updates cache when:

 1. Cache file is missing
-1. Cache file is older than 60 seconds
+1. Cache file is older than 600 seconds (10 minutes)

 This ensures completions always show current data without manual refresh.